DC801/BM-Badge/SD_Card/MAGE/README.md

 ### `TELEPORT_CAMERA_TO_GEOMETRY`
 - `geometry` — the name (string) of the vector object as defined in Tiled

-Moves the camera the first vertex of the specified geometry object.
+Moves the camera the [first vertex](#polygons-and-points) of the specified geometry object.

 ### `PAN_CAMERA_TO_ENTITY`
 - `duration` — milliseconds (int)
 - `entity` — the name (string) of the target entity

-If the entity is moving while the camera is coming closer, the camera will speed up or slow down to reach the entity at the correct time.
+NOTE: if the entity is moving while the camera is coming closer, the camera will speed up or slow down to reach the entity at the correct time.

 ### `PAN_CAMERA_TO_GEOMETRY`
 - `duration` — milliseconds (int)
 - `geometry` — the name (string) of the vector object as defined in Tiled

 ### `PAN_CAMERA_ALONG_GEOMETRY`
-[might not work yet]
+[might not work yet — instead, make a [null entity](#null-entities) and lock the camera to it]

 ### `LOOP_CAMERA_ALONG_GEOMETRY`
-[might not work yet]
+[might not work yet — instead, make a [null entity](#null-entities) and lock the camera to it]

 ### `SET_SCREEN_SHAKE`
 - `frequency` — milliseconds (int)